Shriniwas21/Project2/README.md

 ## Test Design and Implementation

-- A comprehensive test suite is located in the `tests/` directory, containing unit tests for:
+- The test suite is built using `pytest` and includes **both unit and integration-level tests**.
+It ensures:
-  - **Model Correctness**: Validates accurate predictions for separable datasets
+  - Correctness on toy datasets
-  - **Subsampling Behavior**: Verifies model convergence and saved loss plots with partial data
+  - Generalization on noisy and sparse data
-  - **Stump vs Tree Evaluation**: Tests that the model trains and predicts with both learner types
-  - **Feature Importance Normalization**: Ensures feature_importances_ sum to 1
-  - **Metric Reporting**: Validates precision, recall, F1, accuracy, and log-loss via `GradientBoostingResults`
+  - Stability on imbalanced class distributions
+  - Validity of output probabilities (`predict_proba`)
+  - File output correctness for plots

 - Evaluation Metrics:
-    - Implemented **accuracy**, **precision**, **recall**, **F1-score**, and **log-loss** entirely from scratch.
-    - Metrics are reported using a dedicated class (`GradientBoostingResults`) to ensure modularity and clarity.
+    - `GradientBoostingResults` evaluates predictions using:
+      - Accuracy
+      - Precision
+      - Recall
+      - F1 Score
+      - Log-loss
+    - These metrics are implemented **without using scikit-learn**

 - Edge Case Handling:
-    - Validated behavior when one feature dominates splits
-    - Tested cases with fewer boosting rounds and very high/low learning rates
-    - Ensured that `subsample=1.0` and `subsample<1.0` produce valid loss curves
+    - All labels same
+    - High-dimensional features with low signal
+    - Data with high class imbalance
+    - Probabilistic output range and plotting

 - Model Validation Enhancements:
-    - All tests print model behavior, log-loss values, and predictions where needed for visual traceability
-    - Plots are saved to the `plots/` directory and included in GitHub for review
+    - Tests check `plot_loss_curve()` generates PNGs
+    - Metric summaries printed for human-readable traceability
+    - Threshold-based assertions on accuracy, precision, and recall included

 ---